Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Mapping twist-dependent signatures of interaction effects

 To quantify the $\theta_{12}$ dependence and the $e$-$h$ asymmetry, we extract three key parameters from the line cut in Fig.~\ref{fig:fig2}\textbf{a}.
-The first is the change in chemical potential $\Delta\mu_{e({h})}$ to fully fill the conduction (valence) band, depicted schematically in Fig.~\ref{fig:fig1}\textbf{c}.
-The second is the gap size $\Delta_{\pm2}$ of the correlated insulators at $\nu=\pm2$ (inset of Fig.~\ref{fig:fig1}\textbf{c}; Methods).
+The first is the change in chemical potential $\Delta\mu_{e({h})}$ to fully fill the conduction (valence) band, as defined in Fig.~\ref{fig:fig1}\textbf{c}.
+The second is the gap size $\Delta_{\pm2}$ of the correlated insulators at $\nu=\pm2$ (inset of Fig.~\ref{fig:fig1}\textbf{c}; see Methods).
 Third, we quantify the strength of the sawtooth in inverse compressibility as $\sigma_{e(h)}$, the standard deviation of d$\mu$/d$n$ between $0.5 < |\nu| < 3.5$ for electron and hole doping, respectively.
 A small (large) $\sigma_{e(h)}$ indicates a weak/nonexistent (strong) sawtooth variation.
-When calculating $\sigma_{e(h)}$, a filter is applied to smooth the peaks in d$\mu$/d$n$ associated with the $\nu = \pm2$ correlated insulators, ensuring these effects can be evaluated independently (Methods and Fig.~\ref{fig:filter}).
+When calculating $\sigma_{e(h)}$, a filter is applied to smooth the peaks in d$\mu$/d$n$ associated with the $\nu = \pm2$ correlated insulators, ensuring these effects can be evaluated independently (Methods and Extended Data Figure 4).

 We plot $\Delta\mu_{e(h)}$, $\Delta_{\pm2}$, and $\sigma_{e(h)}$ as a function of $\theta_{12}$ in Fig.~\ref{fig:fig2}\textbf{c}-\textbf{e}, respectively.
 Interaction strength, as quantified by both $\Delta_{\pm2}$ and $\sigma_{e(h)}$, is maximized at different $\theta_{12}$ for conduction and valence bands.
 The $\theta_{12}$ where $\Delta_{\pm2}$ and $\sigma_{e(h)}$ are maximal are not coincident with the minimum of $\Delta \mu_{e(h)}$, as might be expected.
-Note, however, that $\Delta \mu$ is not equivalent to the non-interacting bandwidth because interactions significant modify the band structure as the bands are filled, enhancing the many-body interacting $\Delta \mu$ extracted here~\cite{choi2021interaction,xiao2025interacting, yu_spin_2022}.
+Note, however, that $\Delta \mu$ is not equivalent to the non-interacting bandwidth because interactions significantly modify the band structure as the bands are filled, enhancing the many-body interacting $\Delta \mu$ extracted here~\cite{choi2021interaction,xiao2025interacting, yu_spin_2022}.
 In addition, $\sigma_e$ and $\Delta_2$ are themselves maximized at different $\theta_{12}$.
-The fact that these different features do not evolve together as a function of twist angle shows that the detailed conditions required to produce each are not identical.
+The fact that these different features do not evolve together as a function of twist angle shows that the detailed conditions required to produce each are distinct.